Vasistareddy/flaskapi_test_docker/README.md

 # flaskapi_test_docker
-The purpose of this project is for someone who needs an <b>test API</b> for some other applications.
+The purpose of this project is to serve someone who needs an <b>test API</b> to work with some other applications.

 Ex: To work with API Gateways, one needs an test API to checkout Gateways(KONG API Gateway) features like Authentication, ratelimiting, logging, analysis, etc.,